kubermatic-labs/gman/README.md

 # gman

 *gman links all GSuite accounts with the matching user-list storage in form of a YAML.
-It is based on the [Aquayman](https://github.com/kubermatic-labs/aquayman) tool.*
+It is based on [Aquayman](https://github.com/kubermatic-labs/aquayman).*

 **Features:**